ovh/terraform-provider-ovh/README.md

 Using the provider
 ----------------------

-Please see the documentation at [terraform.io](https://www.terraform.io/docs/providers/ovh/index.html).
+Please see the documentation in the [Terraform registry](https://www.terraform.io/docs/providers/ovh/index.html).

 Or you can browse the documentation within this repo [here](https://github.com/ovh/terraform-provider-ovh/tree/master/website/docs).